KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu/histogram.rst

    :alt: Histogram

-For more information read `Granjow's blog <http://kdenlive.org/users/granjow/introducing-color-scopes-histogram>`_ on the histogram scope.
+For more information read :ref:`Granjow's blog <histogram_working>` on the histogram scope.

 .. attention::